 Through years of research and data collection conducted by Penn State University, we have learned Project TEAM has made the following impact in schools:

-of staff believe their students can be successful versus 75% before Project TEAM was implemented.
+of staff now believe their students can be successful versus 75% previously

 - Students with the lowest scores of feeling connected to schools (the hardest students to reach) have increased their feelings of school connectedness.

 - Students are more likely to think about career goals when they feel connected to school.